chappjc/p2p-demo/README.md

   - handler: leader
   - may also be gossip protocol instead of p2p stream since the message is small with only a hash and a signature

-NOTE: If block execution were always very fast (<1  sec) or if reconnects are found to be transparent and not disruptive to the stream, the two above protocols could be one long-lived stream.
-I'm assuming not for now.
+NOTE: If block execution were always very fast (<1 sec), the two above could be a single protocol using one longer-lived stream.
+Reconnects, however brief, break the stream.

 maybe:

 - `ProtocolIDProposedBlock` - if validator wants to request a block proposal outside of the advert stream (`ProtocolIDBlockPropose`), such as if they lost the connection before pulling the entire proposed block contents in that stream.
 Probably just miss the round or wait for re-announce from leader instead of this.
+But this does seem very simply to implement like the other content retrieval protocols described above.
 - `ProtocolIDACKCommit` - response from validator to leader after commit, needed?
 There may not need to be any response.
 Also, since doing the Commit is fast if they already executed the proposal, any response would just be in the same stream (`ProtocolIDBlockAnn`) unlike the proposal ACK/NACK that could take time for a validator to produce.

+leader-validator process:

+1. leader proposes block: direct stream to validator-peers OR announce in gossip protocol w/ content request to leader or validator-peer.
+Probably work like txn gossip, but only to peers that are validators.
+Leader could choose subset/max peers and let the others get it indirectly, but that could be unfair.
+2. validators retrieve the proposed block, either from leader or validator peer